 All Systems Go: Integrating Climate Security Across the U.S. Government

-President Biden has made clear his intention for U.S. government agencies to coordinate both within and across their portfolios to make that happen.
+President Biden has made clear his intention for U.S. government agencies to coordinate both within and across their portfolios on climate security.
 In practice, that will be a challenging lift for an organization as complex, large, and diverse as the U.S. government.
-Join us for a discussion with representatives from the NSC, State Department, USAID, and NOAA to hear how their respective agencies are integrating climate security priorities and an update on efforts to address climate security in the U.S. and with partners around the world.
+In this Berlin Climate and Security Conference panel, representatives from the National Security Council, U.S. Department of State, U.S. Agency for International Development, and National Oceanic and Atmospheric Administration provided updates on their agencies' efforts to address climate security in the U.S. and with partners around the world.

 Environmental Change and Security Program

 The Environmental Change and Security Program (ECSP) explores the connections between environmental change, health, and population dynamics and their links to conflict, human insecurity, and foreign policy.
 Read more